CausticD/InfillTest/README.md

 The key setting is "Max comb distance with no retract" in Cura.
 Setting this to something like 0.2mm, massively down from the default of 30mm

-To use this, either drag the premade .3mf into Cura or your slicer of choice, or run the batch file to re-export the scad file into a 3mf using my Smart3MF tool.
+To use this, run the batch file to re-export the scad file into a 3mf using my Smart3MF tool, then drag the .3mf into Cura or your slicer of choice.